For every child who needs us, CASA of Travis County envisions a trained volunteer advocate, a safe home, and a promising future.

 Become a Volunteer Advocate

-CASA isn’t your typical volunteer role, but we’re not not looking for typical volunteers!
+CASA isn’t your typical volunteer role, but we’re not looking for typical volunteers!
 Volunteering with CASA is next level, and it’s one of the most impactful and empowering experiences you can have.
-If you want to become one of our 300 new volunteer recruits in 2019, please visit our Volunteer page to learn more or RSVP for a Volunteer Info Session!
+If you want to become one of our 225 new volunteer recruits in 2023, please visit our Volunteer page to learn more.
+You can also refer a friend or organization to CASA or RSVP for a Volunteer Info Session!

-You can support our vision by donating to CASA, becoming a member of our Powerful Voice Society or Visionary Circle, attending or hosting a fundraising event, and more.
+You can support our vision by donating to CASA, becoming a member of one of our giving societies, attending or hosting a fundraising event, and more.
 Check out the many ways you can show your support for children!